A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: Instantiation of Conditions and Constraints

-The following theorem is the central result of this section, stating that conditions from $\GraphTG$ can equivalently be transformed into conditions from $\Sub{T}$.
+The following theorem is the central result of this section, stating that conditions from $\GraphTG$ can equivalently be transformed into conditions from $\Sub{T}$ for finite graphs $T$ typed over $\TG$.
 The operation $\Inst$ appearing in its statement refers to the instantiation of constraints we develop in the following.
-Together with Theorem~\ref{thm:semantics-flattening} this means that, without loss of generality, when working in $\Sub{T}$ one can really assume every constraint to be given as discussed at the end of Sect.~\ref{sec:sub_t_constraints} without losing expressivity.
+Together with Theorem~\ref{thm:semantics-flattening} this means that, when working in $\Sub{T}$ one can really assume every first-order constraint to be given as discussed at the end of Sect.~\ref{sec:sub_t_constraints}.